jindalabhay2003/A-Discussion-Portal/README.md

 - Limited to an Specific organisation Only
 - We can write as Many blogs as we want
-- Blogs ae sorted according to most recently changed time
+- Blogs are sorted according to most recently changed time
 - A admin is there who can remove any blog
 - A admin can blacklist/Whitelist any user
 - Anyone can comment on any blog